zaini/zaini-template/README.md

 - **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for designing custom user interfaces.
 - **[shadcn](https://shadcn.dev/)**: A collection of UI components for building beautiful interfaces.
 - **[Yarn](https://yarnpkg.com/)**: A fast and reliable package manager.
 - **[Prisma](https://www.prisma.io/)**: An ORM for interacting with databases.
-This template uses SQLite for development.
 For production environments, PostgreSQL is recommended as Vercel does not support SQLite.

 ## Getting Started